Ronit9320/AI-Car-Sim/ReadMe.md

 # AI-Powered Car Simulation

 This project is a car simulation environment that uses a Neuroevolution of Augmenting Topologies (NEAT) algorithm to train cars to navigate a race track.
 The cars are equipped with sensors that provide information about their surroundings, and the NEAT algorithm evolves their neural networks to learn the optimal driving behavior.
-This code is heavily inspired from the AI-Car-Simulation repo by NeuralNine
+This code is heavily inspired from the AI-Car-Simulation repo by NeuralNine.

 ## Features